Howard Fabian

 Aubrey Howard Fabian (20 March 1909 – 26 September 1984) was an English amateur sportsman who played both football and cricket.

 Early life

-Born in East Finchley, Fabian attended Highgate School and earned a blue at Cambridge at both football and cricket.
+Born in East Finchley, Fabian was educated at Highgate School and Pembroke College, Cambridge, earning a blue at Cambridge for both football and cricket.

 Career

 Football career

 Fabian made regular appearances for amateur teams Corinthian and Casuals throughout the 1930s.
 He played in Casuals 1936 FA Amateur Cup Final winning team and is in the top 20 Casuals all time appearance makers.
 In 1939, he joined the newly merged team of Corinthian-Casuals and played for Old Cholmeleians, the 'Old Boys Team' of Highgate School; he also earned six caps for the England amateurs.

 Fabian also played in the Football League for Derby County, joining them from Cambridge University in December 1931, and making his debut on 20 February 1932.
 He made a total of 12 appearances in the Football League for Derby County, scoring 1 goal; he also scored 2 goals in 4 FA Cup matches for them.
 His final appearance for Derby County was on 22 April 1933.
 In the 1934–35 season he was registered with Fulham.